RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/home.md

 <div align="center"> Figure 2: Keyword search component </div>

 ## Key ROHub statistics
-This section of the landing page shows the key statistics of the ROHub platform consisting of the number of research objects created with all the resources, total number of annotations, total number of users in the portal.
+This section of the landing page shows the key statistics of the ROHub platform consisting of the number of research objects created with all the resources, total number of annotations, total number of users in the portal and the total number of resources in the portal.

 <p align="center"> <img src="https://box.psnc.pl/f/cafd6328c6/?raw=1" width="700" > </p>